ChainSafe/web3.unity/CONTRIBUTION.md

 ## Setting Up the Development Environment

 ### macOS
-**Note: If you're building the project for iOS, you have to install Xcode.**
+**Note: If you're building the project for iOS, you must install Xcode.**

 1. **Install Unity**: Install Unity Hub by downloading it from Unity's official website.